![]() |

 Born: March 4, 1953, Los Angeles

 Talk about a veteran actor, Kay Lenz has been a thespian since she was a baby.
-Her first role was on TV appearing in the arms of singer Dottie O'Brien on "Al Jarvis' Hollywood on Television."
-Her early TV career is prolific appearing on such shows as "The Andy Griffith Show," The Monroes," "Ironside," "The Tammy Grimes Show." in addition, Lenz acted and sang in a whopping 165 episodes of "My Genie and Me."
+Her first role was on TV appearing in the arms of a singer on "Al Jarvis' Hollywood on Television."
+Her early TV career is prolific appearing on such shows as "The Andy Griffith Show," The Monroes," "Ironside," & "The Tammy Grimes Show."
+In addition, Lenz acted and sang in a whopping 165 episodes of "My Genie and Me."
+Her more recent TV appearances have been on popular shows such as Law & Order: SVU, The Closer, ER, & House, to name just a few.

 Lynne Marie Stewart (Bobby Tucker)